exasol/sqlalchemy-exasol/doc/developer_guide/developer_guide.rst

 .. attention::

-    Currently it is required that the ITDE_  project is checked out in parallel to this project.
+    Currently it is required that the integration-test-docker-environment_  project is checked out in parallel to this project.
 For more details on this have a look at the `Settings` in `noxfile.py`

     Expected Layout: